piyushch/tasker/README.md

 # tasker
-a toll to schedule automated tasks
+a tool to schedule automated tasks